c33howard/signalk-to-batch-format/README.md

 bandwidth per month.
 Therefore, I want something that compresses really well, and can deal with intermittent connectivity issues.

-CSVs aren't perfect as far as data compression goes, but they're really good.
-I've made each row a signalk path and each column a timestamp, so there's high degree of repetition.
-I'm emitting a data point every second for 63 metrics, and producing a CSV every 60s.
-This CSV is around 3.2KB compressed, which works out to around 140MB per month of data transfer (plus HTTP headers).

 Having flat files on disk is extremely highly available.
 Any connectivity issues cause the file to stay put, and a sweeper can retry later on.
-It current does a scan every 10 minutes and re-uploads everything that's been sitting on disk for 10x the upload interval.
+It currently does a scan every 10 minutes and re-uploads everything that's been sitting on disk for 10x the upload interval.

-Finally, CSV is easy to debug.
-I could probably do better on compression with a binary format, but this compresses so well, it's not worth the complexity.
+A batched format allows multiple data points per-key.
+This allows the eventual consumer of the file to efficiently see all the intermediate values and operate on them however it pleases.
+In the case of a time series datastore, like Amazon Timestream, all the intermediate values can be durably stored.

 # Why Not...